-Pass Merit Distin ction Learning aim A: Understand different types of businesses and their capital structure A.P1 Explain the ownership, capital structure and legal requirements of the different types of business.
+Pass Merit Distinction Learning aim A: Understand and their capital structure different types of businesses A.P1 Explain the ownership, capital structure and legal requirements of the different types of business.
 A.P2 Describe examples of suitable business activity for the differing types of business.
 A.M1 Assess the merits and drawbacks of the different types of business, capital structure and legal requirements.
 A.D1 Evaluate how suitable the different types of business are for given business activities, providing justification.
 Learning aim B: Examine the statements for partnerships e end-of-year financial B.P3 Prepare end-of-year financial statements for partnerships, incorporating appropriate adjustments.
 B.M2 Prepare the accounting entries to record goodwill for changes to a partnership.
-BC.D2 Evaluate the relevant accounting concepts used in the completion of financial statements Learning aim C: Explore the end-of-year financial statements for non-profit-making organisations for partnerships and non-profit-making organisations.
+BC.D2 Evaluate the relevant accounting concepts used in the completion of financial statements Learning aim C: Explore the statements for non-profit-ma - for partnerships and non-profit-making organisations.
 C.P4 Complete end-of-year financial statements for non-profit-making organisations, incorporating appropriate adjustments.
 C.M3 Analyse the importance of non-profit-making organisations.
-Learning aim D: Explore man nufacturing accounts D.P5 Describe manufacturing costs and profit.
+Learning aim D: Explore mai nufacturing accounts D.P5 Describe manufacturing costs and profit.
 D.P6 Explain main features and aims of manufacturing businesses.
 D.M4 Accurately prepare manufacturing accounts, incorporating appropriate adjustments and manufacturing profit.
 D.D3 Evaluate and justify the accounting treatment of manufacturing profit.